 First, check the gas cap and make sure it is on tight.
-If the light doesn't reset within the next two to three days, read the fault codes.
+Read the fault codes if the light doesn’t reset within two to three days.

 How to Reset Check Engine Light on a Chevy?

 Follow the instructions below to learn how to read and reset the Chevrolet service engine light codes.
 For this procedure, you will need an OBD-II scanner.
 After completing all necessary repairs, you should only reset the check engine light and codes.

 - Locate the diagnostic port under the dashboard of your Chevrolet on the driver’s side.
 This is a 16-pin port on all 1996 and newer Chevrolet vehicles have this port.
 Plug in your OBD2 scanner or Bluetooth adapter into the port.

-- Turn the ignition ON, key in position II.
+- Turn the ignition ON, and key in position II.
 All Chevrolet dashboard lights will turn on but do not start the engine.
-If your Chevrolet has Start/Stop button, you will need to press the START button without pressing the brakes.
+If your Chevrolet has a Start/Stop button, you must press the START button without pressing the brakes.

 - Allow your OBD2 scanner to turn on and connect to your Chevrolet Engine Control Unit (ECU).
 This step can take up to one minute.